qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   the rendering quality is decreased, AND there's issues with rendering when certain text settings like buffers are in place.
 That's why rendering as paths is recommended.
-Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's actually an override for this setting - so you can leave the project rendering as paths but for a :file:`.svg` export export the labels as text.
+Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's an override for this setting.
+  So you can have `Always Render Labels as Paths` for the project, and choose rendering as paths but for a :file:`.svg` export export the labels as text.
 * |checkbox| :guilabel:`Allow truncated labels on edges of map`: controls whether labels which fall partially outside of the map extent should be